phonedotcom/events-integration-doc/README.md

   --data-raw '{"callback_id": CALLBACK_ID}'
 ```

 In the response you will receive a JSON object.
-Like before, you will need the `id` from that object for the next step.
+Like before, you will need the `id` from that JSON object for the next step.

 ### Create subscription

-Now you need to set your listener to subscribe to some events.
-In the subscription, you should define `:tags` of events you want receive.
+Now you need to have your listener to subscribe to some events.
+In the subscription, you should define the `:tags` of the events you want to receive.

 ```
 curl -L -X POST 'https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/listeners/LISTENER_ID/subscriptions' \